WCAG Contrast Checker

 Best Practices for Readable UI Design

 Start by choosing your background color first, then select text colors that meet at least AA contrast against it.
 Avoid placing text over images or gradients without a solid or semi-transparent overlay—these variable backgrounds make contrast unpredictable.
 For dark mode interfaces, do not simply invert your light mode colors; test contrast separately because perception changes on dark surfaces.
 A grey that works on white may fail on dark grey.
 Maintain a minimum of 4.5:1 for body text and 3:1 for large headings and interactive elements.
+If you're working with established brand colors, use the brand color extractor to pull exact HEX values and test them here.
 When building a full color system, pair this checker with proven palette-building strategies to create schemes that are both beautiful and accessible from the start.

 Frequently Asked Questions